joelhawksley/identity/components/slides.md

 end
 ```

-^ So now let's make sure we're setting the right CSS class based on the color.
+^ So now let's make sure we're

+^ S setting the right CSS class

+^ S based on the color

 ---